← Back to dashboard

 EU Impact

 ARA is the clearing hub for European diesel, petrol, and jet fuel.
 Prices at ARA set the reference for fuel costs across Northwest Europe and influence prices as far east as Poland and the Baltic states.
-The Hormuz reclosure (18 April 2026) sustains Atlantic Basin tightness as Gulf crude supply remains constrained and Asian buyers compete for the same alternative supply pool as EU refiners.
-Red Sea disruption continues to inflate freight costs for Middle Eastern cargoes.
+The constrained Hormuz corridor sustains Atlantic Basin tightness as Gulf crude supply remains limited and Asian buyers compete for the same alternative supply pool as EU refiners.
+Red Sea disruption continues to inflate freight costs for Middle Eastern cargoes, and reduced Middle East jet-fuel arrivals into Europe keep distillate balances tight.
 The Antwerp spill incident (10 April) is an operational matter under containment.

 ARA commercial storage acts as a buffer for European supply disruptions.
 Tanker arrivals at Rotterdam are a leading indicator of fuel availability.
 ARA stock levels are published weekly by Insights Global and monitored closely by energy traders.
 In the current environment, ARA stock drawdown is the key metric to watch for early signs of downstream tightness.